 Despite the lack of tourists, October still offers plenty of attractions and events.
 One of the best of these is Judai Festival, with its excellent historical reenactment parades.
 Other highlights include Kurama Fire Festival and the autumn harvest event of Zuiki Festival.

 - Average Rainfall: 127mm / 12 days

 Rainfall and temperatures drop once more in November, humidity is low and there aren’t too many crowds.
-For all of these reasons, November can be a pretty good time to enjoy all of Tokyo’s attractions without too many queues and too much hustle and bustle.
+For all of these reasons, November can be a pretty good time to enjoy all of Tokyo’s attractions without too many queues.

 November is also a beautiful month in Kyoto, as autumnal colours fall from the trees to dominate the cityscape.
 The daylight hours begin to shorten, but you still get about 10 hours of daylight per day in Kyoto.

-Though temperatures average a tolerable 13ºC, nighttimes can be cold, so make sure you pack some warm clothes for evening adventures.
+Though temperatures average a tolerable 13ºC, nights can be cold, so make sure you pack some warm clothes for evening adventures.

 One of November’s highlights is simply strolling through the city amid the blazing hues of Kyoto’s red and orange leaves.
 Some of November’s best events are the fascinating geisha dances of Gion Odori.

 Temperatures are significantly colder in December, but it’s a very dry month, so it can be a pleasant time to visit Kyoto if you’re okay with cool weather.
 Temperatures average around 7ºC.
 If you experience the unlikely but possible event of snow in Kyoto, it’s a very special experience.